1 year, 5 backpacks, 6 continents, 35 countries, 50 UNESCO sites, 66 airplane rides, 94 different accommodations, and 1 epic trip around the world!

 Some other birds we saw were The Galapagos Albatross, The Flightless Cormorant, and The American Flamingo.

-We saw so many Marine Iguanas as we trekked around the islands and a few Red Iguanas as well.
+We saw so many Marine Iguanas as we trekked around the islands, and a few Red Iguanas as well.

 We even saw one Sea Turtle.
-We went to a beach that if you are lucky you can see baby sea turtles hatching from their eggs and racing for the ocean in hopes of avoiding being eaten by birds.
+We went to a beach where if you are lucky, you can see baby sea turtles hatching from their eggs and racing for the ocean in hopes of avoiding being eaten by birds.
 We only saw one little guy make a run for it before being eaten by a Great Blue Heron.
 We sat and watched while the heron attempted to, and eventually succeed in, swallowing it whole, but not without having to fight off two Frigate Birds while doing it.

 As stated before, our interactions with the Galapagos Sea Lions were my favorite part of the trip.
 They aren’t as aggressive as those found in other places, although we did need to be careful, so we were able to get up close and personal with them!

 While the wildlife stole the show, we also had some pretty great scenery as we explored the diverse islands of the Galapagos.

 We spent one morning participating in a centuries old tradition at Postcard Bay on Floreana Island.
 Since the 19th century, sailors and travelers alike have left postcards in a barrel here, with no stamp, in the hopes that someone traveling to the intended destination will pick it up and deliver it for them.
 We dropped off our postcards and picked up a couple others addressed to people in Oregon to deliver!

 When we weren’t off the boat exploring the Galapagos Islands themselves, we still managed to have a pretty great time…